ZiQiLN/SCRTR/README.md

 The build is minified and the filenames include the hashes.<br>
 Your app is ready to be deployed!

-*This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).*

 ## Project Roadmap
 The SCRTR 0.1 Roadmap